walterfreeman/picup-workshop/index.md

 use_math: true
 ---

-Welcome to the PICUP upper-level workshop!
+Welcome to the PICUP computational physics pedagogy workshop!

 An outline of the workshop: